One-time-pad (OTP) / Two-factor authentication

 where myusername is replaced appropriately.

-It will look for the special file (a socket) in your ~/.ssh/ directory that is maintaining a connection to the cluster.
-If it already exists and is open, it’ll use it to create a connection without re-authenticating; if it doesn’t exist, it’ll authenticate and create the file for subsequent use.
+It will look for the special file (a socket) in your ~/.ssh/ directory that maintains the connection to the cluster.
+If it already exists and is open, it will use it to create a connection without re-authenticating.
+If it doesn’t exist, it will authenticate and create the file for subsequent use.

-Note that all subsequent connections are dependent on the initial connection — if you exit or kill the initial connection all other ones die, too.
+Note that all subsequent connections are dependent on the initial connection; if you exit or kill the initial connection, all other ones will also die.
 This can obviously be annoying if it happens accidentally.
 It’s easily avoided by setting up a master connection in the background:

 OpenSSH for Windows does currently not support the ControlMaster module, but there is a workaround for this.